List of fictitious stories in Romance of the Three Kingdoms: Guan Yu's three conditions

-Guan Yu's biography in the Sanguozhi states that Liu Bei launched a surprise attack on Xu Province and killed Che Zhou.
+Guan Yu's biography in Records states that Liu Bei launched a surprise attack on Xu Province and killed Che Zhou.
 He then placed Guan Yu in charge of Xiapi while he moved to Xiaopei.
 In 200, Cao Cao led an army east to attack Liu Bei and defeated him.
 Liu Bei fled to join Yuan Shao.
 Guan Yu was captured by Cao Cao's forces and brought back to Xuchang, where Cao appointed him as a lieutenant-general (偏將軍) and treated him well.
 There is no mention of Guan Yu surrendering nor any conditions named by Guan before he agreed to surrender.

 Guan Yu slays Yan Liang and Wen Chou

 Before the Battle of Guandu between Yuan Shao and Cao Cao, both sides have already engaged in two skirmishes: the Battle of Boma and Battle of Yan Ford.
 Yuan Shao sends his general Yan Liang to attack Cao Cao's fortress at Boma (白馬; near present-day Hua County, Henan).
 During the battle, one of Cao Cao's best warriors, Xu Huang, goes forth to take up Yan Liang's challenge but is defeated by him.
 Cao Cao reluctantly allows Guan Yu to fight Yan Liang.
 Guan slays Yan with the help of the Red Hare Horse, and the siege on Boma is lifted as a result.
 Wen Chou later comes to avenge Yan Liang at Yan Ford (延津; north of present-day Yanjin County, Henan), fighting off Xu Huang and Zhang Liao, but is also slain by Guan Yu in a rout.